2 Days in Seville: The Perfect Itinerary for First-Time Visitors (2026)

 We made use of Spain’s AVE high-speed train from Madrid to Seville and arrived at Seville’s Santa Justa station in under three hours.
 To get lots of great information about traveling by train in Spain, please check out our in-depth blog post How to travel by train in Spain.

 We took advantage of Seville’s tram system, the MetroCentro.
-It is very modern and a nice way to get around to the sights when one doesn’t feel like walking, though it presently only serves 5 stops, and the same walk could be done in about 20 minutes.
+It is very modern and a nice way to get around to the sights when one doesn’t feel like walking.

 A tram moves along a Seville street

-MetroCentro is run by TUSSAM (Transportes Urbanos de Sevilla, Sociedad Anónima Municipal), the municipal agency that also runs the extensive network of buses.
+MetroCentro is run by TUSSAM (Transportes Urbanos de Sevilla, Sociedad Anónima Municipal), the municipal agency that also operates the extensive bus network.
 These buses run throughout the city center, as well as to all the surrounding urban areas, making them useful if you are staying a little further out and are traveling into town daily.

-For a more sporting experience, you can rent a bike using the Lime app or the city Sevici app.
+For a more sporting experience, you can rent a bike via the Lime app or the city's Sevici app.
 Short-term or long-term plans are available.

 Flat and sunny Seville is one of Spain’s most bike-friendly cities.
 It offers 111 miles (180km) of smooth, interconnected bike lanes and the pleasant weather is perfect for biking.
 And the car traffic is calmer compared to bigger cities like New York or Rome